Leland, North Carolina

 Leland is the most populous town in Brunswick County, North Carolina, United States.
 The population was 23,504 at the 2020 census, up from 13,527 in 2010.
 As of 2020, it is considered to be one of the fastest growing towns in North Carolina.
-It is part of the Myrtle Beach Metropolitan Statistical Area. and the Cape Fear Council of Governments.
-The town of Leland is in the northeastern part of Brunswick County, with the town of Navassa to the north, Belville to east, and Boiling Springs Lake to the south.
+It is part of the Wilmington, NC Metropolitan Statistical Area. and the Cape Fear Council of Governments.
+The town of Leland is in the northeastern part of Brunswick County, with the town of Navassa to the north, Belville to east, and Boiling Spring Lakes to the south.
 It is part of the Town Creek township, and Cape Fear region of North Carolina, a short distance north of the South Carolina state line.
 Leland is located 5 mi west of Wilmington, 71 mi north of Myrtle Beach, 84 mi southeast of Fayetteville, and 135 mi southeast of Raleigh.

 History

 Settlement

 What is today known as Leland was once a small settlement built upon where Village Road crossed the Augusta, Columbia and Wilmington railroad lines.
 The town is named after (Joseph W. Gay) the first postmaster's nephew, Leland Adams.
 Leland benefited greatly from its proximity to the Brunswick River, allowing it to serve as an early transportation center, giving travelers the ability to traverse the Brunswick and Cape Fear rivers.